 The speech is prepared, you did train the delivery and the big moment is right around the corner.
 What to keep in mind when you’re on the stage?

 Firstly, try to talk slowly and clearly.
 Don’t rush – your goal is to share your experience or influence the audience, not to get out of the stage.

-Of course, it’s not easy to perform under stress Stress is in your head and, in the end of the day, your attitude towards it is what makes all the difference.
+Of course, it’s not easy to perform under stress is in your head and, at the end of the day, your attitude towards it is what makes all the difference.
 To deal with the stress, consider your audience to be your friends.
-They are people just like you and you have a lot of common.
+They are people just like you, and you have a lot in commons.
 In fact, they want you to succeed as much as you do.

 Technical problems are especially cumbersome when doing live coding.
 If you decide to live code always keep the correct code near you.
 On a piece of paper, in another window or branch.
 This way if, under stress, things go bad you have a fallback to use.

-Keep in mind that you can’t rely on conference Wifi – organizers are doing the best they can, but with a big audience it’s hard to keep the connection fast.
+Keep in mind that you can’t rely on conference Wi-Fi – organizers are doing the best they can, but with a big audience it’s hard to keep the connection fast.
 Make sure your build tool is set to “offline” or has the dependency cached locally.
-If you absolutely need internet consider using LTE from your phone.
-As a plan B you can also record accessing the external resource.
+If you absolutely need internet to consider using LTE from your phone.
+As a plan B, you can also record accessing the external resource.

 When you reach the end of the presentation it’s typical to ask for questions from the audience.
 A small hack that could help you to encourage people to talk is to ask “What are your questions?”.
 This way you kind of force questions out of the crowd.

 Another trick you could use to engage the audience is to ask them questions.
 Opening the talk by probing the audience (“Who here has used X before?”) or asking questions related to the presentation (“Who thinks the output to this code will be true?”), is a great way to make sure the public is following.

 After the talk